 - Citizen advocates.

-The approximately 35 courses offered each summer are taught by faculty from VLS and other schools, international law scholars, leaders of non-profit advocacy groups, and private practitioners.
+The approximately 25 courses offered each summer are taught by faculty from VLS and other schools, international law scholars, leaders of non-profit advocacy groups, and private practitioners.
 Whether a student is interested in a specific area of study—such as energy law, international environmental law, water law, land use law, or agricultural law—or wishes to pursue a multidisciplinary approach, the summer program offers a wide array of options.
 In addition, VLS brings four distinguished scholars to campus each summer for two-week stays, focusing on Environmental Law, Energy, International Environmental Law, and Sustainable Agriculture and Food Systems.
 Several Media Fellows specializing in environmental issues also come to VLS each summer to take a course and share their insights.
-Our most recent innovation is a one-week residential component of the Distance Learning program, which has enrolled over 150 MELP and LLM students.

 Located on the bank of the scenic White River, VLS is an ideal location for students to both study and play in the summertime.
 Hiking, swimming, tubing, biking, and cookouts are just some of the many outdoor activities students enjoy while not in class.
 Students also take time to sample fine dining, arts, entertainment, and other cultural attractions available near the campus and in nearby cities and towns such as Montpelier, Burlington, Woodstock, and Hanover, NH.
 Students not only have an opportunity to relax and form lasting connections with one another, but also mingle with the expert lecturers who come to campus each summer.
 Local summer housing is available on campus and in the surrounding towns.

-Vermont Law School students (including MELP, summer-only MELP, JD/MELP, and LLM degree students) need not apply to enroll in the summer sesion, but instead will register for courses starting in mid-April by following instructions distributed by the Registrar's Office.
-Non-VLS students, including auditors, should apply to the summer session using the link provided below.
+Vermont Law School students (including Masters, summer-only Masters, JD/Masters, and LLM degree students) need not apply to enroll in the summer session, but instead will register for courses starting in mid-April by following instructions distributed by the Registrar's Office.
+Non-VLS students, including auditors, should apply to the summer session using our online form: Summer Session Application

 Hot Topics in Environmental Law